 According to most accounts, India’s Ganges River is one of the world’s most polluted rivers.
-It is the world’s third-largest river, with a population of almost two billion people.
+It is the world’s third-largest river, with almost two billion people.

-It is also regarded as a sacred river by a considerable portion of the country’s inhabitants.
+It is also regarded as a sacred river by many of its inhabitants.
 On the other hand, the current reality is sure to ruin any spiritual pilgrimage you intend to make to this holy river.

 Bathing in it will suffocate any remaining health.
 Industrial, chemical, and sewage waste, as well as soap from washing clothes and bathing, religious gifts, and even dead bodies, clog this enormous river.

-Every year, almost 1.2 billion pounds of plastic are shamelessly dumped into it.
+Almost 1.2 billion pounds of plastic are shamelessly dumped into it every year.
 According to the Indian Council of Medical Research (ICMR), people living along the banks of the holy river Ganga are at a higher risk of cancer than people living elsewhere in India.

 2. Citarum river, Indonesia

-The factories that discharge their garbage in the Citarum River are responsible for the river’s pollution.
+The factories that discharge their garbage in the Citarum River are responsible for its pollution.
 The river’s deterioration is aided by the dense population that surrounds it.